Henry Moore, 4th Earl of Drogheda

+Early life

-Moore was the eldest son of Charles Moore, 2nd Viscount Moore of Drogheda by his wife Lady Jane Loftus, the daughter of Arthur Loftus, 3rd Viscount Loftus.
-His father Charles was the heir apparent of Henry Hamilton-Moore, 3rd Earl of Drogheda.
+Moore was the eldest son of Charles Moore, Viscount Moore by his wife Lady Jane Loftus, the daughter of Arthur Loftus, 3rd Viscount Loftus.
+His father, Charles, was the heir apparent of Henry Hamilton-Moore, 3rd Earl of Drogheda.

 Viscount Moore died on 21 May 1714, followed shortly after by his father the 3rd Earl on 7 June, upon which Henry succeeded in the earldom and family estates and quickly became a drunkard.

+Career

 Sent on the Grand Tour by his guardian, the Dowager Countess of Drogheda, he escaped from his governor in Brussels in June 1717.
 Proceeding alone to Paris, he returned home when he ran out of money.
 In 1719, his grandmother obtained a release of responsibility for him from the Lord Chancellor of Ireland, writing that "he exceeds all the youth that ever went before him for wickedness".
 Drogheda regularly overspent his allowance of £1,500 per year.

+Drogheda's father-in-law was the Government electoral manager for the Cornish boroughs and obtained for him a seat at Camelford at the 1722 election.
+In 1725, upon the death of his maternal grandfather Viscount Loftus, he inherited the Loftus estate of Monasterevin.

+Personal life

-In 1720, he married Charlotte, the daughter of Hugh Boscawen, 1st Viscount Falmouth, on 11 February, by whom he had one daughter, who died in infancy.
+In 1720, he married Hon.
+Charlotte Boscawen, the daughter of Hugh Boscawen, 1st Viscount Falmouth, on 11 February, by whom he had one daughter, who died in infancy.
+His wife died on 3 April 1735 and is buried in the nave of St Mary's Church, Twickenham next to where the poet Alexander Pope was later buried.

-Drogheda's father-in-law was the Government electoral manager for the Cornish boroughs, and obtained for him a seat at Camelford at the 1722 election.
-In 1725, upon the death of his grandfather Viscount Loftus, he inherited the Loftus estate of Monasterevin.
-Drogheda continued to spend immense sums on racing and other extravagances, and died in Dublin on 29 May 1727.
+Drogheda continued to spend immense sums on racing and other extravagances and died in Dublin on 29 May 1727.
 He was succeeded by his brother Edward, who had to sell much of the Moore estates in County Louth to meet Henry's debts of over £180,000; thenceforth the family made their seat at Monasterevin, where they later built Moore Abbey.